bigtreetech/docs/docs/Panda_Branch_Plus.md

 ## **Product Overview**

-Panda Branch Plus delivers advanced modular power management for your 3D printing ecosystem.
-This all-in-one system includes a powerful 24V / 2.8A adapter and features 10 independent power channels (5 × MX3.0 ports and 5 × Type-C ports) for flexible device connections—each individually switchable via the WebUI.
-Powered by a built-in ESP32 processor and enhanced MQTT gateway technology, it overcomes traditional connectivity limitations.
+The Panda Branch Plus is an advanced, all-in-one power management hub designed for sophisticated 3D printing ecosystems.
+It centralizes control with ten independent, switchable channels (five MX3.0 and five Type-C ports - powered by a robust 24V/2.8A adapter).
+Each channel can be individually controlled via the intuitive WebUI, allowing for precise management of every connected device.
+Driven by a built-in ESP32 processor and enhanced MQTT gateway technology, the Panda Branch Plus ensures seamless and reliable connectivity, eliminating the limitations of traditional power solutions.

-A dedicated 5V / 5A Type-C output provides direct power for Panda Hub Plus, while the detachable housing design ensures quick and easy installation—simply snap the housing into place for a ready-to-use power solution.
-With integrated intelligent power distribution and network reliability, Panda Branch Plus guarantees stable, worry-free performance across all connected devices.
+A dedicated 5V/5A Type-C output seamlessly powers a Panda Hub Plus, and the tool-free, snap-in housing design enables quick and effortless installation.
+Together with its intelligent power distribution and robust network reliability, the Panda Branch Plus guarantees stable, worry-free performance for your entire connected ecosystem.

 ## **Product Features**